shao-lab/MotifScan/README.rst

     $ pip install motifscan

-MAnorm uses `setuptools <https://setuptools.readthedocs.io/en/latest/>`__ for installation from source code.
+MotifScan uses `setuptools <https://setuptools.readthedocs.io/en/latest/>`__ for installation from source code.
-The source code of MAnorm is hosted on GitHub: https://github.com/shao-lab/MotifScan
+The source code of MotifScan is hosted on GitHub: https://github.com/shao-lab/MotifScan

 You can clone the repo and execute the following command under source directory: